-Stud y course calendar plan: ng into account the needs, interests, previous expo/students, the plan may adjust the number of - • • No. Topic Number of contact hours of lectures (including seminars, discussions). full time studies part-time studies distance learning 5.
+Study Study course calendar plan: Taking into account the needs, interests, previous existing knowledge and level of understanding of the study group/students, the plan may adjust the number of contact hours and the sequence of topics No. Topic Number of contact hours of lectures (including seminars, discussions). full time studies part-time studies distance learning 5.
 Principles of shaping Android screens 4 4 2 6.
 Application of global notifications on Android .
 2 1 1 7.
 Android application testing using the simulator .
-2 1 1 Total: 24 16 8
+2 1 1

+Total:

-Characteristic cs of independent tasks: Study form Type of self-employment Type of control Homework Project: Create a horizontally scrolling image gallery.
+Characteristics of independent tasks: Study form Type of self-employment Type of control Homework Project: Create a horizontally scrolling image gallery.
 Homework assessment Full time studies Homework Project: An app with buttons and images placed/designed in proportion to a technical task.
 Homework project: Google map and user marker rotation based on phone 3D placement.
 Homework Project: Create a horizontally scrolling image gallery.
 Homework assessment Part-time studies Homework Project: An app with buttons and images placed/designed in proportion to a technical task.
 Homework project: Google map and user marker rotation based on phone 3D placement.
 Homework Project: Create a horizontally scrolling image gallery.
 Homework assessment Distance learning Homework Project: An app with buttons and images placed/designed in proportion to a technical task.
 Homework project: Google map and user marker rotation based on phone 3D placement.

-Organization ar nd scope of the study course: Study form Contact hours
+Organization and scope of the study course: Study form Contact hours